The Fred Waring Show: Synopsis

 Sponsored by General Electric, the series aired every Sunday night at 9 p.m. after The Ed Sullivan Show, excluding the summer months.
 It was initially 60 minutes in length, but its time slot was cut to 30 minutes beginning in January 1952.
 During the 1954 season, the show alternated on Sunday nights with General Electric Theater.
 Focusing on currently popular music and standard tunes, the show included performances by his orchestra and large chorus, as well as dancing and sketches.
+Guest performers included June Havoc.

 The show's theme was "Sleep", which was composed by Earl Burtnett and Adam Geibel.
 Bob Banner was the producer and director.

 In 1957, The Fred Waring Show made a brief return to television as a summer replacement daytime series in the time slot usually occupied by The Garry Moore Show.
 This version originated from a resort operated by Waring at Shawnee on Delaware, Pennsylvania.

 A review of the program in the trade publication Broadcasting described the program as featuring "friendly banter with his crew, plus renditions of old-time favorite songs and ballads by the chorus and vocalists."